Wallace Sword

-The Wallace Sword is an antique two-handed sword purported to have belonged to William Wallace (1270–1305), a Scottish knight who led a resistance to the English occupation of Scotland during the Wars of Scottish Independence.
+The Wallace Sword is an antique two-handed sword purported to have belonged to William Wallace (1270–1305), a Scottish knight who led a resistance to the English occupation of Scotland during the First War of Scottish Independence.
 It is said to have been used by William Wallace at the Battle of Stirling Bridge in 1297 and the Battle of Falkirk (1298).

 The sword is 5 ft 4 in. long, of which the blade is 4 ft 4 in.
 The blade tapers from 2.25 in wide at the guard to 0.75 in before the point.
 The sword weighs 5 lb 3 oz.

 The sword is currently on display in the National Wallace Monument in Stirling, Scotland.